Here's the truth behind the 15 most popular myths about being a nurse in Singapore.

-5. Dating a sexy/kinky nurse is a thing in Singapore 😏
+5. Dating a sexy nurse is a thing in Singapore 😏

-This is also why we usually conk out the moment we reach home.
+This is also why we usually fall asleep the moment we reach home.

 6. Serving medications is an "easy job"

-You can’t even remember your date’s name, but we have to remember the medication timings for 12 different patients!
+You cannot remember your date's name, but we have to remember the medication timings for 12 different patients!
 We also have to look out for drug-drug interactions, drug-food interactions, and whether our patients even need those medications in the first place.